openebs/openebs/k8s/openebs-monitoring/README.md

 * To launch Grafana open NodeIP:NodePort  (NodePort of grafana service) in your browser.
 ## Launch Alertmanager UI
 * To launch alertmanager open NodeIP:NodePort (NodePort of alertmanager service)

+## Federation
+Federation is used for scaling prometheus and ensuring its reliability.
+In this configuration there are two or more than two Prometheus running instances one is known as global which is used for collecting the metrics from others, known as slaves.
+## Setup Federation
+* All the setups and steps are very similar to previous one, one and only change is to be made in prometheus-master-config.yaml.
+* Just replace the IP given in targets field of job `master-federation` with your slave prometheus and also add the job name which you want to collect in the match field.
+* After configuring your global prometheus just repeat the steps given above in setup prometheus.